Hello – my name is Derrick Farnell and I'm an independent theoretical psychologist and writer, living in Edinburgh, Scotland.

 You can't have too much green.

 *A form of groupthink.
 We should each behave according to our moral system, rather than abiding by what happens to be currently popularly considered socially acceptable or unacceptable.
-In the past, many forms of stereotyping, prejudice and discrimination – such as those which constitute racism, xenophobia, sexism, classism and homophobia – weren't popularly considered socially unacceptable, but people could have still rightly judged them to be immoral, as some did.
+In the past, many forms of stereotyping, prejudice and discrimination – such as those which constitute racism, xenophobia, sexism, classism and homophobia – weren't popularly considered socially unacceptable, but individuals could have still rightly judged them to be immoral, as some did.